 Raul/DJ Vivek

-Meet Vivek Bharadwaj, a remarkable individual who has defied the odds and soared to new heights despite living with Spina bifida.
+Meet Vivek Bharadwaj, a remarkable individual who has defied the odds and soared to new heights despite living with Spina Bifida.
 As the founder of the Sasha Foundation, Vivek tirelessly advocates for others facing similar challenges.
-His unwavering commitment to support, awareness, and empowerment had made a lasting impact on the Spina bifida community.
+His unwavering commitment to support, awareness, and empowerment had made a lasting impact on the Spina Bifida community.